Mikko's code blog

 I.e. We can’t solve this by handling the groups one by one in a loop, even if we ordered them in a certain way.

-Also, we might well have a valid case, where all the seating rules can not be satisfied with the given room layout (users can define their own layouts).
-We don’t even know, if there is enough room for all the students, with the combination of room layout and student roster the user has created and selected.
+Also, we may have a valid case where all the seating rules can not be satisfied with the given room layout (users can define their own layouts).
+Given the combination of room layout and student roster the user has created and selected, we don’t even know if there is enough room for all the students.

 Trying brute-force

-After the “clean” algorithm solution started looking quite complicated, I had an idea to try a brute-force approach.
+After the “clean” algorithm solution started looking quite complicated, I decided to try a brute-force approach.

 2. Score each seating chart.